pr9000/doclang/iso-standard-v2.md

 ## Foreword

-This document was prepared by Peter Staar, Maroun touma and (FILL IN!).
+This document was prepared by Peter Staar, Maroun touma, Panos Vagenas and (FILL IN!).
 This International Standard specifies the DocTags format, a universal markup language for representing structured document content with semantic, spatial, and formatting information.

 ## Introduction